core-wg/cacheable-oscore/draft-ietf-core-cacheable-oscore.md

   COSE would probably run through KDF with a KDF context structure).

-  COSE would give a header parameter name to the Request-Hash (which for the purpose of OSCORE Deterministic Requests would put back into Request-Hash by extending the option compression function across the two options).
+  COSE would give a header parameter name to the Request-Hash (which, for the purpose of OSCORE Deterministic Requests, would put back into Request-Hash by extending the option compression function across the two options).

   Conceptually, they should align well, and the implementation changes are likely limited to how the KDF is run.